RBigData/docker/README.md

 sudo docker run -i -t rbigdata/pbdr-cs
 ```

-Alternatively, you can copy the Dockerfile from this repository and run:
+Alternatively, if you prefer/need to to work with the docker file directly:

-1. Copy Dockerfile to your machine.
+1. Copy `Dockerfile` to your machine.
-2. cd to the dir containing the Dockerfile
+2. cd to the dir containing `Dockerfile`
 3. `sudo docker build -t pbdr-cs .`
 4. `sudo docker run -i -t pbdr-cs`